sambapos/pmpos3/README.md

 ## Commits

 PM-POS stores all card creation and tagging operations as actions and groups them as a commit.
 Commits are shared between terminals through P2P network.
-All commits are related with a single root card.
-When a terminal receives a commit it replays all commits for related root card and rebuilds related records.
+All commits relates with a single root card.
+When a terminal receives a commit it replays all commits for related root card and rebuilds the card data.

 ## Rules